Tobyhanna Township, Pennsylvania: Media

+Tobyhanna Township is the setting of comedian Conner O'Malley's 2024 short film Rap World.

 Sports

 While there are no teams local to the boundaries of the township, The Scranton/Wilkes-Barre RailRiders are based 40 minutes away, who are the Triple-A affiliate of the New York Yankees.

 Landmarks and attractions

 Many of Tobyhanna Township's attractions celebrate the history of the area as a coal and lumber area, while other facets of the township promote tourism.

 The Marker Advocates of Tobyhanna Township (MATT) was founded on May 19, 2015 by a group of volunteers.
 The nonprofit organization created a map with 24 sites of historical importance, with each site delineated by a green marker pole.